Mastering

 How loud to make your track has always been the biggest decision with mastering, and the fact that streaming services are now applying their own volume reduction certainly complicates things further.

-It’s not all bad news though.
-If handled properly they give us the opportunity to honourably withdraw from the loudness war and maintain the dynamics you worked so hard to capture.
+It’s not all bad news, though.
+If handled properly, they give us the opportunity to honourably withdraw from the loudness war and maintain the dynamics you worked so hard to capture.
 I think it’s a good thing.

 Saying that, I’m hearing much now along the lines of needing to do a different master for each platform.
 I think that is, in most cases, unnecessary.